 Evolving FDA Expectations: How High-Functioning MLR Teams Manage Risk in 2026

-Stay ahead of evolving FDA enforcement trends and gain practical insight into what makes an MLR committee truly effective.
+Bring your questions and join us for an interactive discussion around the evolving FDA enforcement trends.
+Gain practical insight into what makes an MLR committee truly effective.

 Date: Tuesday, February 17, 2026